ArtlessAvian/lizard-state-riir/README.md

 ## Observations
 * My C# project depended a bit on interior mutability?
     * Mostly between model and view, the view would hold onto references to entities and sync with it between turns.
+* Serialization means Rc's cannot be used internally.
+    * This was previously handled by Godot references.
+    * It is ok to copy Rc's between Floor generations.